itsaisha17/UrbanNest/README.md

 ## 📌 Overview

-**UrbanNest** addresses key urban challenges by transforming rooftops into intelligent, self-sustaining organic farms.
-With smart monitoring, automation, and AI insights, we reduce reliance on external food systems and support greener living.
+**UrbanNest** is an AI-powered terrace farming solution that tackles food insecurity, environmental degradation, and urban inaccessibility to fresh produce.
+By integrating AI, IoT sensors, and solar energy, it empowers users to convert rooftops into intelligent, organic food production hubs.

 > 🌱 Grow smarter.
 Eat fresher.
 Live greener.